chryswoods/siremol.org/chryswoods.com/beginning_c++/why.md

 discussion.
 This evolution ensures that C++ keeps up with the cutting edge of programming paradigms and new software applications.
 However, as refinements to the standard are backwards compatible, and are additions to the language, they do not affect old code.
-C++ code written in the 90's is still valid C++ and will happily compile using a modern C++14 compiler.
+C++ code written in the 80's and 90's is still valid C++ and will happily compile using a modern C++14 compiler.
 This multi-decade stability gives confidence that you can write software today that will still be valuable, usable and supportable in decades to come.

 ## Summary (TL;DR)

-So, in summary, use C++ if you are focussed on the how long your code takes to run, rather than how long your code takes to write.
+So, in summary, use C++ if you are focussed on how long your code takes to run, rather than how long your code takes to write.
 Use C++ if your code is going to grow and be developed by a large number of people.
 The extra cost today will be balanced by easier maintainability in the future.
 Finally, use C++ if you